 Twenty years of involvement with this school and its students reveal to Cutler the important impacts of education across time, as well as the challenges inherent in tackling issues of human rights and extreme poverty across vastly different cultures.
 Working alongside local educators, Cutler emerges transformed by the community she finds in Tanzania and by witnessing the life-changing impact of education on her students.

-Proceeds from the sale of this book support education for at-risk Maasai girls.
+Proceeds from the sale of this book support education and safety for at-risk Maasai girls.

 “The book is a valuable record, showing both the successes and limitations of education. . . . [an] enlightening account of teaching in East Africa.”

 “This book is beautifully written and should be on the prescribed reading list for all schools. . . .
 It made me laugh and cry as I feverishly turned the pages. . . .
 I loved it.”

 “At once memoir, spiritual odyssey, and cultural analysis, Among the Maasai is a gorgeous, honest book.”

 —Elaine Neil Orr, author of Swimming Between Worlds